wangdi4/llvm/llvm/docs/Intel/DTrans/dtrans-opaque-pointers.rst

 <This it a preliminary description of design, and is subject to change>

-Starting from the bottom:
+Starting from the bottom of the diagram:

 * The DTransTypeManager will handle the creation and type pooling of DTransType objects.
+(See "`Metadata encoding from the compiler front-end`_")
 * The DTransType will be a base class for the DTrans type system.
 * The DTransAllocAnalyzer is the existing class that analyzes functions that allocate/release memory.
 This will need to be modified to handle opaque